pontusc/homelab/incus/readme.md

 # Incus
 Uses incus for virtualized nodes.
-Running one controlnode and two worker nodes with Ubuntu22.04 LTS.
+Running one control node and two worker nodes with Ubuntu 22.04 LTS.

 ## Setup
 Run: